Racial Justice Initiative

 - 19% of the Large-Cap 3000 companies have made financial donations to racial justice organizations/causes

-- Only ten companies in the Large-Cap 3000 have more than 100 environmental violations each since 2015
+- Only five companies in the Large-Cap 3000 have more than 100 environmental violations each since 2020

-- Five companies, Alphabet, Citigroup, JP Morgan Chase, McDonald’s, and Nucor Corp. received the lowest possible score for having disproportionate effects on BIPOC communities
+- Only one company, McDonald’s, received the lowest possible score for having disproportionate effects on BIPOC communities